GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 Longslit arcs
 ^^^^^^^^^^^^^

-Longslit arcs are reduced in the manner described in :ref:`ls_arcs`.
+Longslit arcs are reduced in the manner described in :ref:`ls-arcs`.
+See that section for more details.

 MOS arcs
 ^^^^^^^^